Supporting wellness in the digital age

 Hive has supported our wellbeing strategy by enabling timely, fun, and informative resources to be shared across the whole workforce.
 Colleagues are notified about items they may find relevant and interesting, and significantly our remote workers can access information on any device as easily as if they were sat at a computer in the office.

-Vitallis’ hub created a space for open discussion by inviting users to submit content, with some employees feeling comfortable sharing personal experiences with physical and mental health.
-This proved an extremely successful aspect of their strategy, seeing 150 user-written articles published in the first 3 months since launch, amassing nearly 10,000 views.
-Their wellbeing strategy also took advantage of native form functionality, which provided a means to easily survey and gauge overall wellbeing across the workforce.
-The output was a ‘wellness age’ for employees – a metric that allowed Vitallis to closely monitor the impact of wellbeing initiatives on an on-going basis.
+The Vitallis' hub encouraged users to speak candidly about physical and mental health, leading to more than 150-user written articles and over 10,000 views amassed within the first 3 months post-launch.
+Trivallis' also took advantage of native form functionality to gauge overall wellbeing across the workforce.
+The output was a ‘wellness age’ – a metric that allowed Vitallis to monitor the impact of wellbeing initiatives on an on-going basis.

-To encourage healthy lifestyles, the group advertised social activities on Hive where users could add events to their calendars with one click of an integrated Outlook button.
-The group also appointed mental health first aiders and champions to act as ambassadors, ran training schemes, and used Hive’s homepage as a spotlight for campaigns.
-On World Mental Health Day, for example, Vitallis took over Hive, sharing several articles so that all visible content on the news feed was related to employee wellness.
+The group advertised social activities on Hive, allowing users to add events to their calendars with one click of an integrated Outlook button.
+Mental health first aiders were also appointed to act as ambassadors and training leads.
+On World Mental Health Day, Vitallis went a step further by taking over Hive and ensuring that relevant content was visible to all via the news feed.